-Student Life Campus Information Center 641-585-8289 or 641-585-8160 CRISIS COMMUNICATION PLAN
+Student Life Campus Information Center 641-585-8160

+CRISIS COMMUNICATION PLAN

 I. INTRODUCTION

 The Office of Marketing has been charged by the President of the College with managing all information during a crisis.
 The President, the Vice President of Academic Affairs & Dean of the College, and the Vice President of Business Services have been designated as the official spokespersons for the College.